 During my time as a consultant at OMEP, I partnered with many successful manufacturers over the years.
 While their products and industry sectors varied, the determination shown by each business leader to continually improve required the same level of dedication and commitment.
 Manufacturing is a challenging industry, but these men and women continue to innovate, embrace change, and empower their employees to solve problems.
-Today, as OMEP’s president, I support our team of consultants as they continue to deliver on OMEP’s mission: bringing top and bottom line results to manufacturers.
+Today, as OMEP’s president, I support our team of consultants as they continue to deliver on OMEP’s mission: working side by side with manufacturers to help build successful businesses.

-The challenges and successes experienced in my work with manufacturers taught me several valuable lessons over the years.
+The challenges and successes experienced in my work with manufacturers taught me several valuable lessons.
 As any manufacturer will tell you, maintaining the successes of a lean transformation is difficult.

 Mindset Makes all the Difference

-The most critical aspect of successful lean transformation is mindset.
+The most critical aspect of a successful lean transformation is mindset.

 The key difference between success and failure in a manufacturing facility can be boiled down to a simple set of facts: if leadership views the lean methodology as an operational philosophy, you will succeed.
 If leaders view lean as a program to achieve a set of targets, it will not last.